lucidworks/flare/README.md

 ## Environment variables

-    lws_blacklight will use the following environment variables to access LWS core API, user API, and Solr itself, falling back to the defaults specified:
+This app will use the following environment variables to access LWS core API, user API, and Solr itself, falling back to the defaults specified:

 * LWS_USER_API_BASE:
   defaults to http://127.0.0.1:8989 (uses /api/users/#{username} from the base)